dpuwebservices/LibCalAPI/readme.md

     - npm

 ## Setup
 In order to run the application you must have a json file called *creds.json* in the root of the project.
-You must include the keys *client_id*, *client_secret*, and *grant_type* in the json object.
+The file should look like this:
+    {
+    "client_id":"X",
+    "client_secret":"Y",
+    "grant_type":"client_credentials"
+    }

 ## Starting the project
 1. Navigate to the root directory and type `npm start` to start the server.
 2. Make GET requests to the endpoints to receive the formatted html.
 By default the server is started on port 3000 of localhost